 To/from active graph

-The action To/from active graph will add a line for the source or I/O to the active graph, when not yet present.
+The action To/from active graph in the popup menu for the source or I/O will add a line for the source or I/O to the active graph, when not yet present.
 When a line for the source or I/O was already present in the active graph, it is removed from the graph.

 You can change the displayed name of an object by giving it an Alias.
 This can be handy when you are dealing with a lot of objects and have problems keeping them apart.
 You can for example give channel one of your instrument the alias "Battery", when it is measuring a battery voltage.
 To give an object an alias, use the item Alias ... in its menu.
 To remove an alias and revert to the original name of the object, set the alias to an empty string.

-A color is selected from a group of colors.
+The color is determined by the graph the source or I/O is shown in.
+A color is selected from a group of colors by the graph.
 There are separate groups for channel colors and source colors.
 The groups can be configured in the program settings.
-Each new channel or source uses the next available color in the group.
-When the last color in the group is used and another channel or source is added, picking will start at the top of the group again.
+Each new channel or source in the graph uses the next available color in the group.
+When the last color in the group is used and another channel or source is added to the graph, picking will start at the top of the group again.

 This setting is only available for I/Os.
 The I/O will use the same color as its source.
 When multiple sources are connected to the I/O, the color of the first connected source is used.